Landau damping and survival threshold: Laplace-Fourier approach

-In this section, we introduce the Fourier-Laplace approach to study the linearized problem \eqref{linVP}.
+In this section, we introduce the {Laplace-Fourier} approach to study the linearized problem \eqref{linVP}.
 The spectral analysis is classical in physics, and has been pioneered by Landau \cite{Landau}.
-Throughout the section, we denote by $\Ff_k(t,v), \Fphi_k(t)$ the Fourier transform in $x$ of $f(t,x,v), \phi(t,x)$, respectively, while $\Tf_k(\lambda), \Tphi_k(\lambda)$ denote their Fourier-Laplace transform in $t,x$.
+Throughout the section, we denote by $\Ff_k(t,v), \Fphi_k(t)$ the Fourier transform in $x$ of $f(t,x,v), \phi(t,x)$, respectively, while ${\Tf_k(\lambda,v)}, \Tphi_k(\lambda)$ denote their {Laplace-Fourier} transform in $t,x$.